Everyone loves a great deal when booking flights. But unfortunately, booking flights while only focusing on price can cost you more in the end.

 You book it, and all is well.

-But then you realize that the flight arrives at 1.50 in the morning.
+But then you realize that the flight arrives at 1.50 in the morning and you must book an extra hotel night.

 2. The Unicorn Airline offers one flight a week at great prices